 We all know how weird and uncomfortable some first dates can be.
 It’s a little uncomfortable because the “rules” are pretty unclear.
-Most of society thinks the guy should pay for the meal or whatever you do but with the changing times, is that accurate anymore?
-One way around this is to just go dutch on a date.
+Most of society thinks the guy should pay for the meal or activity, but what about going dutch on a date?

 Instead of making a single person pay for the whole thing, they split it and call it even.
 It sounds simple enough, but there are a lot of people still confused about it.

 Because of all the “dating rules” we see out there, it’s becoming harder and harder to know how to act on a first date.
 Instead of actually enjoying each other, we’re focused on obeying the rules.

-We don’t get to know the other person on the level we should and it’s uncomfortable all around.
-And first dates shouldn’t be that way.
-Which is why old rules that society has put in place just need to go.
+We don’t get to know the other person on the level we should, and it’s uncomfortable all around.
+And first dates shouldn’t be that way, which is why old rules that society has put in place just need to go.
 It’s not worth it.

 Being able to put that issue to rest ASAP will help you relax and actually enjoy your time with them.
 You also won’t have to worry about what to order and feel bad about getting something expensive since you’re paying for yourself.
 [Read: 8 easy ways to avoid awkward silences on dates]

-#2 You won’t feel guilty if there’s no second date.
-A lot of people who get their first date paid for often feel guilty if they don’t want a second date.
+Many people who get their first date paid for often feel guilty if they don’t want a second date.
 They feel like they owe the other person something even though they don’t.

 A great solution to that is to go dutch on a date.
 You won’t have any remorse about forgoing a second date with someone.
 You won’t feel bad about the money they spent on you, at least.